JoshuaYerdon/DA-Case-Study/README.md

 ### 2. Most Demanded Analyst Skills
 Thie next query used **COUNT** to count the total number of times a given skill was desired in the dataset.
-I then filtered for data analyst jobs only with **WHERE** and grouped the shills together to get the total amount of 'skills'.
+I then filtered for data analyst jobs only with **WHERE** and grouped the skills together to get the total amount of 'skills'.

 ```SQL
 SELECT